2021–22 Muktijoddha Sangsad KC season

 The 2021–22 Muktijoddha Sangsad KC's season was the club's 38th competitive highest level season, since their promotion from the Dhaka Second Division League in 1982.
-This season also marks the club's 14th season in top-flight professional football, since the introduction of the Bangladesh Premier League in 2007.
-The season was covered period from 1 October 2021– 2 August 2022.
+This season also marks the club's 14th season in top-flight professional football since the introduction of the Bangladesh Premier League in 2007.
+The season was covered from 1 October 2021– 2 August 2022.

 Season summary

 November

-On 28 November Mutijoddha Sangsad KC started their new football season journey with losing by 1–2 goals against Dhaka Mohammedan.
-A goal scored by Japanese forward Tetsuaki Misawa but its couldn't help to win the match.
+On 28 November Mutijoddha Sangsad KC started their new football season journey with losing by 1–2 against Dhaka Mohammedan.
+A goal was scored by Japanese forward Tetsuaki Misawa but it didn't help to win the match.

 December

-On 2 December Muktijoddha Sangsad KC met Saif Sporting Club and they defeated them 3–2.
-Early goals by Foysal Ahmed Fahim, Nasirul Islam gave lead SSC before half time.
-In the second half Saif SC Sazzad Hossain gave the 3-0 lead.
-In the 85 & 90 minutes two goals by Japanese forward Tetsuaki Misawa of Muktijoddha Sangsad KC give them hope but before last whistle of referee they won't managed win or draw.
+On 2 December Muktijoddha Sangsad KC met Saif Sporting Club and they were defeated 3–2.
+Early goals by Foysal Ahmed Fahim and Nasirul Islam gave lead to SSC before half time.
+In the second half Saif SC Sazzad Hossain gave the 3–0 lead.
+In the 85 & 90 minutes two goals by Japanese forward Tetsuaki Misawa of Muktijoddha Sangsad KC gave them hope but before the final whistle of the referee they didn't manage to win or draw.

-On 6 December Muktijoddha Sangsad KC drew 1–1 goals against Bangladesh Army football team.
-On 8 minutes Egyptian forward Ahmed Samsaldin gave lead and with the lead finished first half.
-In the send half on 87 minutes goal by Bangladesh Army Shamimul Haque level the scored both teams share points.
+On 6 December Muktijoddha Sangsad KC drew 1–1 against Bangladesh Army football Egypt, during the 8 minute Egyptian forward Ahmed Samsaldin scored and finished first half winning.
+In the second half during minute 87 a goal was scored by Bangladesh Army's Shamimul Haque tying the score.

 On 26 December Muktijoddha Sanhsad KC lost 3–0 to Sheikh Jamal DC by FIFA Walkover laws.
-The match scheduled to play but the club withdrew their name from the tournament.
+The match was scheduled to play but the club withdrew from the tournament.

 On 28 December Muktijoddha Sanhsad KC lost 3–0 to Rahmatganj MFS by FIFA Walkover laws.
-The match scheduled to play following date but the club withdrew their name from the tournament.
-As per FIFA Walkover laws opposition club declared winner of the match.
+The match was scheduled to play following date but the club withdrew from the tournament.
+As per FIFA Walkover laws the opposite club was declared winner of the match.